datadesk/python-lametro-api/sphinx/busdata.rst

 Bus data
 ========

-Methods for retrieving data about busses, stops and routes in the L.A.
+Methods for retrieving data about buses, stops and routes in the L.A.
 Metro system.

 .. raw:: html